SebastianMartinezLesmes/Play_list/README.md

-# video-reproductor
+# Play list
-project to download and play audios
+A project that uses the Spotify API to create a user-friendly interface for a music player.